The Abiding Heart's

 With the Abiding Heart Education™️ approach, the teacher is central to the quality and relevance of the education that a child receives.
 The process by which teachers are being prepared for this task is a critical indicator, not only of the future quality and depth of learning but the potential for self-transformation and healing.
 In this way, our educational approach encourages accumulating merit with the heart's wish that the right causes and conditions allow children and teachers to remain and progress on the path to liberation.
 To support this, Abiding Heart’s pedagogical approach and curriculum content encourage a celebration of our common humanity and inspires creativity, curiosity, kindness and contemplation, all in the service of nurturing children’s and teachers' inner awakening.

-Trainee teachers at the Abiding Heart Education™️ training courses are engaged in an approach to learning that is situated in the Buddhist view, meditation and practices and which has been translated into a unique children’s Buddhist pedagogical approach.
-The needs of the child are considered in relation to each phase of their development and in doing so, the Buddhist learning and teaching methodologies are translated through the Waldorf transformative methodology and progressive education approaches.
+Trainee teachers at the Abiding Heart Education™️ education courses are engaged in an approach to learning that is situated in the contemplative traditions view, meditation and practices and which has been translated into a unique children’s contemplative pedagogical approach.
+The needs of the child are considered in relation to each phase of their development and in doing so, the contemplative traditions learning and teaching methodologies are translated through the Waldorf transformative methodology and progressive education approaches.

 The Waldorf transformational learning approach includes Steiner’s insights into the child’s changing consciousness and how this knowledge is translated into pedagogy and used to nurture the child’s inner development.
 This is interlinked with Steiner’s children’s pedagogical tools and that aim towards supporting their spiritual development towards inner freedom.

 Education can be understood in relation to uncovering the very nature of our mind.
 Our innate basic goodness is not merely an empty vessel that requires filling with endless information.
 Rather, our innate goodness, replete with qualities and wisdom, is waiting to be expressed and to shine through the cracks in our (seemingly) solidified sense of self.